bennojoy/mysql/README.md

 The variables that can be passed to this role and a brief description about them are as follows:

-      mysql_port: 3306                 # The port for mysql server to listen
+      # The port for mysql server to listen
+      mysql_port: 3306

-      mysql_bind_address: "0.0.0.0"    # The bind address for mysql server
+      # The bind address for mysql server, defaults to "127.0.0.1"
+      # Set it to your public "0.0.0.0" to allow external connections
+      # (i.e. for replication)
+      mysql_bind_address: "127.0.0.1"

-      mysql_root_db_pass: foobar       # The root DB password
+      # The root DB password
+      # by default the value is null and your root DB password is left untouched
+      mysql_root_db_pass: foobar

       # A list that has all the databases to be
       # created and their replication status: